 - Faulty Unit: If all else fails, the timer itself might be defective and need replacement.

-Dr. Alistair Finch, a seasoned industrial automation engineer, advises: “When a digital second timer acts up, always start with the power source.
+Expert Insight: Dr. Alistair Finch, a seasoned industrial automation engineer, advises: “When a digital second timer acts up, always start with the power source.
 A surprising number of issues, from erratic timing to display problems, vanish with a fresh set of batteries or a simple power cycle.
 Don’t overlook the basics; they’re often the most effective troubleshooting steps.”

 Conclusion